Spanish Right

 No hay anuncios

-The PP's shift in negotiations in Extremadura came on the same day as Feijóo He raised his voice in Congress against Sánchez, whom he has blamed for the Adamuz accident.
-These are circumstances that Vox will surely exploit, given their constant criticism of the Popular Party's alliances with the Socialists.
-In fact, just this Tuesday, Abascal urged Feijóo to "choose" whether he wants to "change course" or join forces with the Socialists: "If he wants to maintain the same policies that forced us to leave government, he has the PSOE for that, and we are not needed."
+All of this is something Vox will surely exploit to undermine the PP. The far-right party constantly criticizes the Popular Party for its alliances with the Socialists.
+In fact, just this Tuesday, Abascal urged Feijóo to "choose" whether he wants to "change course" or continue working with the Socialists: "If he wants to maintain the same policies that forced us to leave government, he has the PSOE for that, and we're not needed."

 Cargando